 I think recently bigger organisations have cottoned on to the gig economy.
-Corporates have got involved with us seeing how it works, right up to NASA. that they do.
+Corporates have got involved with us seeing how it works, right up to NASA.
+NASA is an organisation for which it's very expensive to do the type of work that they do.
 Space exploration isn't cheap.
 So they find they can get a different group of people through our online 'contests', initially to help solve problems that astronauts face on an international space station.
 This is obviously great for enhancing the opportunities of freelancers too.
-There were a couple of guys in Eastern Europe who got on the site and ended up winning one of these NASA they never dreamed possible!
+There were a couple of guys in Eastern Europe who got on the site and ended up winning one of these NASA contests.
+Now they've done work for NASA through us - something I'm sure they never dreamed possible!